excid3/rails/guides/source/installing_ruby_on_rails.md

 ### Installing Ruby on Ubuntu

+You'll need Ubuntu Jammy 22.04 or newer to follow these instructions.

-For Ubuntu, open Terminal and run the following commands:
+Open Terminal and run the following commands:

 ```bash
 # Install dependencies with apt